-This Cauliflower Parmesan Soup is one of my all-time favorites!
+This is the best cauliflower parmesan soup and one of my all-time favorites!

-Adapted from the St. Croix Food & Wine Experience cookbook, it’s creamy, full of flavor, and perfect for chilly days when you need something warm and comforting.
+Adapted from chef Kevin Rathburn of Kevin Rathburn Steak in Atlanta, Georgia and the St. Croix Food & Wine Experience cookbook, this cauliflower soup recipe is creamy, full of flavor, and perfect for chilly days when you need something warm and comforting.
 It’s right up there with my Maryland cream of crab soup and butternut squash and carrot soup!

 Made with cauliflower florets, shallots, chicken broth, heavy cream, and Parmesan cheese, it’s also keto-friendly.
 We amp up the flavor by roasting the cauliflower and shallots first, which gives the soup a rich, savory taste.
 The texture is spot-on, with a creamy base and some chunks for extra bite.
 Topping it with roasted shallots adds an extra burst of flavor.